cs-ed/edtech-plan-LNguyen64/README.md

 ## Context
 ### Course
 #### AP Computer Science Principles ###
-{Describe your course including the name, description, and grade level}

 This course is an introductory college-level computing course.
 Students will learn the following:
 * Design and evaluate solutions.